reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 ---
 title: Building a Robust SQS Client with Spring Boot
 categories: [meta]
-date: 2020-04-06 05:00:00 +1100
+date: 2020-04-13 05:00:00 +1100
-modified: 2020-04-06 05:00:00 +1100
+modified: 2020-04-13 05:00:00 +1100
 author: default
-excerpt: "TODO"
+excerpt: "A top-to-bottom approach of building an SQS client for publishing and receiving messages from an SQS queue in a robust and scalable way."
 image:
-  auto: 0067-todo
+  auto: 0035-switchboard
 ---

 I mistrust tools and products that have the word "simple" in their name.
 This was also the case when I had First Contact with AWS's "Simple Queue Service" or SQS.

-And while it is rather simple to send messages to an SQS queue, there are some things to consider when retrieving messages from it.
+And while it *is* rather simple to send messages to an SQS queue, there are some things to consider when retrieving messages from it.
 It's not rocket science, but it requires some careful design to build a robust and scalable message handler.

 This article shows a way of implementing a component that is capable of sending messages to and retrieving messages from an SQS queue in a robust and scalable manner.
 In the end, we'll wrap this component into a Spring Boot starter to be used in our Spring Boot applications.

-## Get The SQS Starter Library
+## Get the SQS Starter Library
 The code in this article comes from the [SQS Starter library](https://github.com/thombergs/sqs-starter) that I built for one of my projects.
 It's [available on Maven Central](https://search.maven.org/artifact/io.reflectoring/sqs-starter) and I'll welcome any contributions you might have to make it better.

-## Isn't Amazon's SDK Good Enough?
+## Isn't the AWS SDK Good Enough?

-Amazon has [its own SDK](https://search.maven.org/search?q=a:aws-java-sdk-sqs) that provides functionality to interact with an SQS queue.
+AWS has [its own SDK](https://search.maven.org/search?q=a:aws-java-sdk-sqs) that provides functionality to interact with an SQS queue.
 And it's quite good and easy to use.

-However, it's missing a polling mechanism that allows us to pull messages from the queue regularly and process them in near-realtime across a pool of message handlers working in parallel.
+However, **it's missing a polling mechanism that allows us to pull messages from the queue regularly and process them in near-realtime across a pool of message handlers working in parallel**.

 This is exactly what we'll be building in this article.